 Golf grips are one of the most important components of a player's club.
 The grip can impact everything from accuracy to distance, affecting shots, strokes and putts.
 Professional golfers believe the grip is one of the most important factors in a good swing.

 Hold a grip firmly to get better shots down the green.
 This also helps control the golf ball’s direction (the hand shouldn’t move during the swing).

 Choosing a grip is a matter of personal preference, but most grips are designed to affect the quality of play in specific ways so make sure to pick wisely.

-A golf grips lifespan all depends on how often they are used in play, and how well cared for they are, which determines the length of time any grip will last.
+A golf grip's lifespan all depends on how often it's used in play, and how well cared for they are, which determines the length of time any grip will last.
 Grips that see the light of day only occasionally will last longer than ones used daily.
 Natural oils excreted from hands, along with dirt and direct sunlight, all contribute to golf grips becoming worn and degraded through no fault of the player.

 How Often to Re-Grip

 Rule of thumb dictates that re-gripping should be performed once a year, although this is dependent on how often the grip is used and will vary from one golfer to the next.
 Regardless, changing golf grips yearly will guarantee unnecessary tension in the wrist or arm, and grips will degrade slowly over time so many golfers fail to notice these subtle changes.